LelleAnd/ops/Doc/OpsConfig.md

   With specified **address** and **port** tags, the metadata is not used and address and port specify the publishers tcp server address and port to which subscribers connect.
 In this case it is a _one-to-many_ transport mechanism.
   For an example see [tcp example](TcpTransport.md).
 A specified **address** can be a node name or a numeric IP address.

   * *inprocess*: Is a _many-to-many_ transport mechanism limited to within the current process.
 One use case is in test code (unit/behaviour tests) to drive input to subscribers resp. catch output from publishers.
 This transport is currently only available for Ada and C++.
+See also [feature list](FeatureList.md).
+For an example see [inprocess example](InprocessTransport.md).

-  * *shmem*: Is a _one-to-many_ transport mechanism within a node (localhost) using shared memory between processes.
+  * *shmem*: Is a transport mechanism within a node (localhost) using shared memory between processes.
+Without metadata enabled it is a _one-to-many_ transport, with metadata enabled it is a _many-to-many_ transport.
 Parameter **outSocketBufferSize** specifies the size of the Shared Memory Buffer.
 This transport is currently only available for C++.
+See also [feature list](FeatureList.md).
+For an example see [shared memory example](SharedMemoryTransport.md).

 ## Tools ##
 There is a tool, _VerifyOPSConfig_, that can be used to check the configuration files when they have been edited.
 For description see [VerifyOPSConfig](VerifyOPSConfig.md).